404known/-/Introduction to OpenCV.md

 ## <u>Quality attribute</u>

-1. Usablity.
+1. Usability .
 OpenCV supports a wide range of programming languages which include C++, Java, Python, etc. This is a cross-platform library that supports Windows, Linux, macOS, Android, and iOS.
 2. Performance.
 OpenCV is a highly optimized library with focus on real-time applications.
 3. Scalability.
 OpenCV now supports many algorithms related to computer vision and machine learning, and it is expanding every day.
 4. Cross-platform.
 OpenCV has C++, Python and Java interfaces support Linux, MacOS, Windows, iOS, and Android.